dsubbu01/aa/PITCHME.md

 @snapend
 @snap[east span-48 text-center text-05]
 What are the expenses that we need to identify, plan for, and track...
 @snapend

----?color=linear-gradient(100deg, black 50%, white 50%)
-@snap[west span-40 text-white text-14]
-Skill needs?
-@snapend

-@snap[north-east span-50 text-center]
-##### What are the skills needed to build this capability?
-@snapend
-@snap[east span-48 text-center text-05]
-Skill requirements to build and sustain this capability to serve our clients...
-@snapend

 ---?color=linear-gradient(80deg, black 50%, white 50%)